zapplea/torch_model/a1_8420/README.md

 to prototypical network.
 To see, 1. less time to train.
 2. better performance. in prototypical network, the linear layer before softmax can be pre-trained by this function.

+limitation to number of instance is 300.

+Whole process of research:
+pre-train the linear layer with bi-directional model by using training data/validation data used to initialize the k-means.
+Then train the whole model with training data.
+To show if the model can have better performance when training data is small.
+This more like the cascading classifier which also trains on validation and use exception to knn.

+# mathmatical
+## proto
+why proto is ok? because the mapping learns all the non-linear part and it makes transfer the non-linearly separable to a linearly separable in high dimension space.

+Train the bidirection on validation can make it learn non-linear on validation better and make sure the generalization better by using share weight.
+Assume: without share weight, the result will be worse.
+Previously, the non-linear is learned in training data, now learn it on validation data.

+## cascading
+why the cascading not good?
+the model is linear one.
+knn is a non-linear model but the non-linear is not learned. the shortage is that if there is overlap between classes, it will not easy to separate the class. just use exceptions to construct the knn, this also explain whey the model is not stable, because each time the knn will be chosen.

+## bidirectional
+just use the directional to learn a better non-linear.